danielharrell/Junior-Math-Schedule-w-Supplement/README.md

-# Junior-Math-Schedule-w-Supplement
+# Junior Math Schedule with Supplement

-This is the current schedule for Junior Math with a supplement of readings.
+Here is a PDF of the current schedule for Junior Math, with a supplement of readings.
 Changes to the document appear below.

 ## Edits